hapax/hapax.github.io/assets/simple-physics.md

 $6\pi \approx 20$.
 It is perhaps better to think of dimensional analysis as giving system-dependent *scales* rather than answers to specific questions.
-That said, nature is bountiful, and more often than not the missing number is close to $1$!
+That said, more often than not the missing number is close to $1$.

 *Parametric overload.* A more serious problem is the overabundance of parameters.
 If we included the mass of the sphere in the second example,